kirainmoe/tongfang-macos/README-en.md

 - Brightness control and Fn keys (Fn keys controlling is not available for Tongfang GK7CP6R devices)
 - I2C HID Touchpad
 - Realtek Ethernet
+- Bluetooth (No Airdop if you are using Intel Bluetooth)
 - Audio (Realtek ALC268vc, using AppleALC + layout-id 29/88)
 - Battery status (using Clover hotpatch)
 - USB 3.0 and Type-C